This perfect grilled chicken breast has the most delicious spice rub! Plus how to get the juiciest grilled chicken with just three simple tips.

 - sear chicken 2 minutes per side, then continue to cook, 2-4 more minutes, flipping as needed.
 Total time for 7 oz chicken breast on my grill is 6-8 minutes.

-- grilled chicken breast is ready to come off the grill when it reaches an internal temperature of 155°F
+- chicken breast is ready to come off the grill when it reaches an internal temperature of 155°F

-3. Rest grilled chicken breast- covered
+3. Rest the chicken breast- covered

 Just like in the oven or the Instant Pot, it’s crucial to rest cooked chicken breast.
 This helps all the juices settle so that they don’t rush out everywhere when you cut into the chicken breast.